AI for Lawyers

 ⏱️ Billable Hours Lost to Admin

-The average attorney spends only 2.5 billable hours per 8-hour workday.
-The rest?
-Document formatting, email triage, calendar management, and chasing clients for information.
-At $300/hour, every hour of admin work is $300 in lost revenue — or worse, $300 billed to clients for work that adds no legal value.
+Most solo and small-firm attorneys bill only a fraction of their workday.
+The rest goes to document formatting, email triage, calendar management, and chasing clients for information.
+At $300/hour assumed rates, every hour of admin work is $300 in lost revenue — or worse, $300 billed to clients for work that adds no legal value.

 📋 Missed Deadlines and Malpractice Risk

-Missed filing deadlines are the #1 cause of legal malpractice claims.
+Missed filing deadlines are consistently among the top causes of legal malpractice claims.
 Juggling statutes of limitations, discovery deadlines, court dates, and response windows across dozens of active cases is a cognitive load nightmare.
 One overlooked deadline can mean a dismissed case — or a career-ending claim.

 📞 Client Communication Bottleneck